MirkoHernandez/denote-say/Readme.md

 ## Requirements

-Denote 2.0.0 or above is required.
-Any tts engine that can create audio files.
+Denote 2.0.0 or above is required and any tts engine that can create audio files.

 # Configuration

 The following variables can be use for configuring denote-say.

 `denote-say-temp-directory`

 This is where text and audio files are stored.
 The default value is in the subdirectory denote-say of `user-emacs-directory`.

 `denote-say-tts-commands`

 The list of available tts commands.
 These commands create an audio file using a text file.
-The placeholders <textfile> and <audiofile>
-*must* be used when describing a command.
+The placeholders textfile and audiofile (and the enclosing < >) **must** be used when describing a command.

 ``` emacs-lisp
 (defvar denote-say-tts-commands